korupso/OVinder/documents/sleep-reports.md

 > ## 30.07.2020
 > ### 1/5
 > I was not able to sleep early yesterday and my mum did not give me the right dosis this morning, which made it extremely uncomfortable to exist before lunch break.

+> ## 31.07.2020
+> ### 1/5
+> I'm not quite sure what the reason was today, but I sure hope this will better again.
+> I'll change my alarm tone and possibly try to take a higher dosage of Elvanse on Monday.